adhfarg/travel_buddy/README.md

 Explore the Homepage: Once logged in, explore the homepage to discover oncoming data for the NYC Manhattan area, including hotels and restaurants.

 Search for Locations: Use the search functionality to find specific locations within the NYC area.

+View Details: Click on any hotel or restaurant to view detailed information about the location, including contact details, address, and opening hours.

 Logout: When you're finished using the app, logout from your account to ensure your privacy and security.